sushant9096/Placement-Recommendation-System-Proto1/README.md

 # Placement-Recommendation-System

-A placement recommendation system using the Naukri.com jobs dataset which contains over 5,796 courses.
+A placement recommendation system using the Naukri.com jobs dataset which contains over 5,796 jobs.

-Placement recommendation model has been trained using a dataset of 5,796 courses!
+Placement recommendation model has been trained using a dataset of 5,796 jobs!

 ## Tech Used